parithon/lab-guide/src/docs/modules/hyper-v/Installing.md

 - Windows Server 2016+ or Windows 10 Enterprise, Pro, or Education<br/>
   Note: Windows Home is not supported and the Hyper-V feature cannot be enabled
 - A 64-bit processor with Second Level Address Translation (SLAT) support
-- A processor that has either the VT-x (Intel) or AMD-V (AMD) instruction set
+- A processor that supports VM Monitor Mode Extensions, either VT-x (Intel) or AMD-V (AMD)

-### Checking your computer for SLAT and VT-x support
+### Checking your computer for SLAT and VM Monitor Mode support

 You can check to ensure your computer is ready for Hyper-V by running the following PowerShell command:

+Make sure that `HyperVRquirementSecondLevelAddressTranslation` and `HyperVRequirementVMMonitorModeExtensions` are both `True`

 ```PowerShell
 > Get-ComputerInfo